HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/enable_iq.md

 ## IQ configuration

-!!! note
-    Determine the Kubernetes service name for your IQ integrator deployment.
-This is typically `{{ .Release.Name }}-integrator` if deployed using the `hcl-dx-iq` Helm chart.
-For example, if your `hcl-dx-iq` chart release name is `dx-iq`, it will be `dx-iq-integrator`.
+The Kubernetes service name for your IQ integrator deployment is typically `<release-name>-integrator` based on your `hcl-dx-iq` Helm chart release.
+For example, if your release name is `dx-iq`, the service name is `dx-iq-integrator`.

 Refer to the following sample snippet for configuring the DX Compose server to enable IQ: